-This disease is becoming more and more common these days and is causing serious problems for around 14 million Germans.
-But what is irritable bowel syndrome - or irritable bowel syndrome?
-How can this disease be treated?
+This condition is becoming increasingly common these days and is causing serious problems for around 14 million Germans.
+But what exactly is irritable bowel syndrome (IBS)?
+How can this condition be treated?
 And how exactly is it all related to the intestinal flora?
-You can find out all about it in this blog post.
+You'll learn all about it in this blog post.

 1. What is irritable bowel syndrome?

-Irritable bowel syndrome, or IBS for short, is a disease of the digestive tract - more precisely, a dysfunction of the intestines.
-This is usually due to the fact that the intestinal flora of those affected is not healthy.
-This causes a number of symptoms, such as flatulence , abdominal pain and diarrhea.
-Compared to healthy people, certain harmful or disruptive bacterial strains are more common in the intestines.
+Irritable bowel syndrome (IBS) is a disease of the digestive tract—more specifically, a dysfunction of the intestines.
+This is usually associated with an unhealthy intestinal flora.
+This results in a series of symptoms, such as: flatulence, abdominal pain, and diarrhea.
+Compared to healthy people, certain harmful or disruptive bacterial strains are more prevalent in the intestines.

-Experts now suspect that the intestinal nervous system - also known as the abdominal brain - is overactive in people suffering from irritable bowel syndrome.
-This can cause problems in the digestive tract and can have psychological effects.
-Some studies have scientifically proven that irritable bowel syndrome is often associated with depression, chronic stress, emotional trauma and anxiety disorders.
-However, this illness cannot generally be described as a psychological disorder.
+Experts now suspect that the intestinal nervous system—also known as the gut brain—is overactive in people suffering from irritable bowel syndrome.
+This can cause digestive tract discomfort and potentially affect the psyche.
+Some studies have scientifically proven that irritable bowel syndrome is often associated with depression, chronic stress, emotional trauma, and anxiety disorders.
+However, this condition cannot generally be described as a psychological disorder.

 2. What are typical symptoms of irritable bowel syndrome?

-An estimated four to ten percent of all Germans suffer from recurring diarrhea, abdominal cramps, constipation or flatulence.
-The causes of this disease are still unclear, making treatment difficult and often unsatisfactory.
-The symptoms are incredibly varied and usually occur in combination with one another.
-These include nausea, heartburn, flatulence, abdominal pain, diarrhea or constipation.
+An estimated four to ten percent of all Germans suffer from recurring diarrhea, abdominal cramps, constipation, or flatulence.
+The still-unexplained causes of this condition make treatment difficult and often unsatisfactory.
+The symptoms are incredibly diverse and usually occur in combination.
+These include nausea, heartburn, flatulence, abdominal pain, diarrhea, or constipation.

 3. What causes this intestinal disease?

-Now comes some bad news, because irritable bowel syndrome can have a variety of causes and has only been researched for about 10 years, which is very little time from a scientific point of view.
-Accordingly, there is relatively little information about this disease.
+Now comes some bad news: Irritable bowel syndrome can have a variety of causes and has only been studied for about 10 years, which is a very short time from a scientific perspective.
+Accordingly, there is relatively little information available about this condition.

-Diet : It is well known that diet can have a significant impact on our health.
-It also plays an important role in the occurrence of irritable bowel syndrome.
-Patients who have an irritated bowel can usually report a connection between certain foods and reduced well-being.
-These are usually certain carbohydrates, sugar alcohols and types of sugar such as lactose or fructose.
-Gluten, gluten proteins and other substances contained in wheat can also cause problems.
+- NutritionIt's well known that diet can have a significant impact on our health.
+It also plays a key role in the onset of irritable bowel syndrome.
+Patients with irritable bowel syndrome often report a connection between certain foods and reduced well-being.
+These foods typically involve certain carbohydrates, sugar alcohols, and sugars such as lactose or fructose.
+Gluten, gluten proteins, and other substances found in wheat can also cause problems.

-Bowel movements : Normally, the situation in a healthy bowel looks like this: the bowel moves regularly and rhythmically.
-But the bowel does not make these movements without a reason.
-No, it does them to move the bowel contents, i.e. pre-digested food, and transport it through the body.
-However, if the bowel is not healthy, this can result in bowel movements changing, slowing down significantly or speeding up significantly.
-If the bowel moves significantly more slowly, this can result in constipation.
+- Bowel movements: Normally, the situation in a healthy intestine looks like this: the intestine moves regularly and rhythmically.
+But the intestine does not make these movements without a reason.
+No, it does so to move the intestinal contents, i.e. pre-digested food, and thus transport it through the body.
+However, if the intestine is not healthy, this can result in intestinal movements changing, slowing down significantly or speeding up significantly.
+If the intestine moves significantly more slowly, this can lead to constipation.
 If the muscles move faster than average, this has the opposite effect.
-You can probably guess - the result is a very unpleasant symptom, namely diarrhea.
-In addition, cramps in the intestinal tract can lead to severe and unpleasant stomach pain.
+You can probably guess - the result is a very unpleasant symptom: diarrhea.
+In addition, cramps in the intestinal tract can lead to severe and unpleasant abdominal pain.

-One thing is certain: There are many different factors that affect the likelihood of developing the disease.
-Irritable bowel syndrome patients need patience, because both the precise investigation of the causes and the healing and treatment of irritable bowel syndrome require careful observation and time.
+One thing is certain: There are many different factors that influence the likelihood of developing the disease.
+Patients with irritable bowel syndrome need patience, because both the precise investigation of the causes, as well as the healing and treatment of irritable bowel syndrome, require careful observation and time.

 4. Are intestinal flora and irritable bowel syndrome related?

-The causes of irritable bowel syndrome mentioned above sometimes have a strong and sometimes a less strong influence on the intestinal flora.
-From this it can be deduced that irritable bowel syndrome is directly linked to a change in the intestinal flora.
-The converse conclusion is that with a positive change in the intestinal microbiome , the symptoms of irritable bowel syndrome can disappear.
-However, this has not yet been fully clarified scientifically.
-However, many gastroenterologists and doctors see a significant improvement in symptoms in the positive change in the intestinal microbiome.
+The above-mentioned causes of irritable bowel syndrome affect the intestinal flora to a greater or lesser extent.
+This suggests that irritable bowel syndrome is directly linked to altered intestinal flora.
+The reverse conclusion is that a positive change in the intestinal microbiome The symptoms of irritable bowel syndrome can disappear.
+This is not yet fully understood scientifically.
+However, many gastroenterologists and physicians see significant improvements in symptoms in the positive changes in the intestinal microbiome.

 5. What can I do about it?

-The most effective methods to date for rebuilding your intestinal flora are a change in diet, taking probiotics and prebiotics and avoiding excessive, chronic stress.
-Of course, it is best to pay attention to all of these things and improve them if necessary in order to achieve long-term improvement.
-Nevertheless, everything starts small - our little helpers in the intestines would agree with that too.
+The most effective methods to date for rebuilding your intestinal flora are a change in diet, taking pro-&Prebiotics and avoiding excessive, chronic stress.
+Of course, it's best to pay attention to all of these things and, if necessary, improve them to achieve long-term improvement.
+Nevertheless, everything starts small – our little helpers in the gut would agree.

-In general, if the intestinal flora is out of balance, this has negative effects on a person's health.
-It is interesting to know that studies have shown that the stool of people with a healthy intestinal microbiome differs significantly from that of sick people.
-This in turn suggests a disorder of the intestinal microbiome .
-In order to bring this back into balance - to "repair" it, taking probiotics can help.
-This is because they help to strengthen the intestinal barrier and thus help to ward off pathogenic substances.
+In general, the following applies: intestinal flora out of balance, this has negative effects on human health.
+It is interesting to know that studies have shown that the stool of people with a healthy intestinal microbiome clearly different from the patient.
+This in turn indicates a disorder of the intestinal microbiome To bring this back into balance—to "repair" it—taking probiotics can help.
+These contribute to strengthening the intestinal barrier and thus help ward off pathogens.
 They also inhibit the growth of harmful germs and prevent them from settling on the intestinal mucosa.
-But that's not all, because they can strengthen the immune system and also stimulate intestinal movements!
+But that's not all, because they can strengthen the immune system and also stimulate bowel movements!

 6. DIY – Home remedies to strengthen your intestinal flora

-We believe that the most underestimated factor in terms of the influence of intestinal flora is stress.
-Physical and psychological stress has a direct influence on the diversity and number of bacterial strains in our intestines through the release of stress hormones.
+We believe that stress is perhaps the most underestimated factor influencing our gut flora.
+Physical and psychological stress directly influences the diversity and number of bacterial strains in our gut through the release of stress hormones.

-To ensure that your intestines remain healthy and balanced, we have put together a small collection of tips that we are completely convinced of:
+To keep your gut healthy and balanced, we have put together a small collection of tips that we are fully convinced of:

 - Give yourself a phone-and-laptop-free break and focus on the here and now.

-- Prepare a cup of your favorite tea or hot chocolate (but preferably without sugar or sweetened cocoa, as sugar is anything but helpful for stress)
+- Make yourself a cup of your favorite tea or hot chocolate (preferably without sugar or sweetened cocoa, as sugar is anything but helpful for stress).

-- Practice your favorite sport or replace it with a few stretching exercises, which have a calming effect on our nervous system.
+- Practice your favorite sport or replace it with some stretching exercises, which have a calming effect on our nervous system.

-- Take a walk in the fresh air (without your cell phone) or simply open the window and breathe in and out deeply.
+- Take a walk in the fresh air (without your cell phone) or simply open the window and breathe deeply.

 - 15 minutes of yoga with appropriate breathing exercises (pranayama) also help significantly to minimize perceived stress.

-If you have already incorporated all of this into your daily life and are longing for more, you can also support your intestinal flora with our specially developed probiotics and prebiotics.
+If you have already incorporated all of this into your daily life and are longing for more, you can also support your intestinal flora with our specially developed pro-&& prebiotics support.
 Sounds good?
 Then just take a look here: